-How to Prepare for an Interview in Just 24 Hours (Guide for IT Students)
+How to Prepare for an Interview in Just 24 Hours (Guide for Tech Students)

 Featured image showing a tech student sitting at a desk preparing for an interview with a laptop and notebook, representing a 24-hour interview preparation guide for freshers.

-If you’re a tech student and suddenly get a call, message, or email saying:
+If you get a call, message, or email saying:

 “Your interview is tomorrow.”